 Factors that Affect Scarring

-Post-surgery, visible scarring can be affected by many factors such as incision lines, inelastic skin, fading of scars due to age and sun exposure, skin laxity from excess weight or aging, and the skill of the cosmetic surgeon.
+Many factors can influence post-operative visible scarring, including incision lines, inelastic skin, fading of scars resulting from age and sun exposure, skin laxity from extra weight or aging, and cosmetic surgeon skill level.

 Preparing for Body Lift Scar Care